jamiecoleman92/katacoda-scenarios/kubehealth/step2.md

 `cat kubernetes.yaml`{{execute}}

-If you scroll up, you can see two different deployments, one for each of our microservices.
 For each deployment, you can find information relating to the readiness probe, provided by Kubernetes, underneath the ‘readinessProbe’ attribute.

-Now you need to check the states of our pods by using the following command:
+Now you need to check the states of your pods.
+This is using the Kubernetes readiness probe that is using MicroProfile health by using the following command:

 `kubectl get pods`{{execute}}